Stocks and shares: listed stocks, shares and investments: introduction

 - The highest and lowest prices of the day are published the following working day, notably in the Financial Times.

-Fuller details of the Stock Exchange can be found at section 9.2 of the Shares and Asset Valuation Manual.
+Fuller details of the Stock Exchange can be found at section STSM123060 of the Stamp Taxes on Shares Manual.

 Shares listed on a recognised foreign exchange (IHTM34140) can also be said to be listed.

-Where a company does not have a full listing on the Stock Exchange, its stocks and shares may be traded on other markets, such as AIM.
-These types of investment are dealt with separately in the investments on alternative markets (IHTM18331) section.
+Where a company does not have a full listing on the Stock Exchange, its stocks and shares may be traded on other markets, such as the Alternative Investment Market (AIM).
+Investments of this type are dealt with separately in the investments on alternative markets (IHTM18331) section and should be included on form IHT412.

-The instructions relating to listed stocks and shares at this section of the manual relate to both death and non-death valuations.
+The instructions relating to listed stocks and shares in this chapter relate to both death and non-death valuations.